supervisely-ecosystem/ui-widgets-demos/interactive elements/001_tooltip/README.md

 ## Introduction

-**`Tooltip`** widget in Supervisely is a user interface element that display prompt information for mouse hover.
+**`Tooltip`** widget in Supervisely is a user interface element that displays prompt information for mouse hover.
 Uses like a wrapper around a main UI elements, such as **`Button`** for example.

 ## Function signature